mheob/include-fussball-de-widgets/readme.txt

 The latest state of development is available at any time in my [GitHub repository](https://github.com/mheob/include-fussball-de-widgets/).
 Look around there.

-= Support of other plugins =

-This plugin support Borlabs Cookie since its version 2.0.

 == Screenshots ==

 1. screenshot-1.jpg